GRASS DEVELOPED COMPOSITE BULLS FOR SALE

-For 2017, the average birth weight of all the calves was 69 pounds.
-None of the heifers needed assistance during calving.
+For 2019, the average birth weight of all the calves was 68.7 pounds.
 In recent years, Star cattle have become shorter-framed, lighter at birth and at maturity (improving cow efficiency), deeper bodied and more muscular, as well as being slick coated and lighter colored.
-In 2017, most bull calves were born slick while only a few were hairy.
+In 2019, most bull calves were born slick- or smooth-coated while only a few being hairy.
 The hairy bulls will do just fine above the Texas border where freezing winter storms are common.
-They will shed their hairy coats by spring time and then express the many genes that they possess for heat tolerance and adaptation to drought conditions, which they will transmit to their offspring.
-However, breeders that have purchased Star bulls who are from AR, MO, NC, NM, OK, MO, and WY have confidently claimed no problems with their slick bulls during winter.
-Slick cattle typically produce a short hairy coat in the winter, but this coat is quickly in early spring as shown in the following photo of a slick Star bull in Arkansas.
+They will shed their hairy coats by early spring and then express the many genes that they possess for heat tolerance and adaptation to drought conditions, which they will transmit to their offspring.
+Breeders from AR, MO, NC, NM, OK, and WY who have purchased slick Star bulls have confidently claimed that there are no problems with the slick cattle during winter.
+Slick cattle typically produce a short hairy coat in the winter, but this coat is quickly shed in early spring as shown in the following photo taken in winter of a slick Star bull in Arkansas.

-Recently, DNA tests performed by GeneSeek have revealed which calves born in 2017 are homozygous (two genes) versus heterozygous (one gene) for the slick trait.
-This means that later as parents those bulls that are homozygous (Bulls #4, 22, and 33) will breed true for this trait – all of their offspring will be slick and express greater heat tolerance.
+Annually, DNA tests performed by GeneSeek reveal which calves are homozygous (two genes) versus heterozygous (one gene) for the slick gene.
+This means that later as parents those bulls that are homozygous will breed true for this trait – all of their offspring will be slick and will express added heat tolerance.
 Bulls that are heterozygous (one gene) are expected to produce the slick trait in half of their calves.
-Over 10 years of data from calves born on Lukefahr Ranch were recently analyzed, which revealed that slick compared to hairy calves are, on average, 35 pounds heavier at weaning age (205-day adjusted).
+Over 10 years of data from calves born on Lukefahr Ranch were recently analyzed, and revealed that slick compared to hairy calves are, on average, nearly 30 pounds heavier at weaning age (205-day adjusted).
 This is a dramatic effect of only one very major gene!

 Lukefahr Ranch sells genetically heat-tolerant and drought-adapted cattle by offering grass developed young bulls on a first-come, first-served basis.
 Over several generations, an easy-care cattle herd has been developed.
 For ranchers that have been affected by serious drought, this is an excellent opportunity for you to invest in a young bull or bulls from this STAR composite herd that can help you rebuild your herds with the right, easy-care genetics for a low-input system by working closer with Nature.
-In 2016, most bulls were born in May and will be ready to breed by next summer (recommended mid-July through August) at about 14-1/2 to 15 months of age.
-Lukefahr Ranch and a growing number of clients have been using such young bulls (either in single-sire pastures or as a cohort of young bulls in multi-sire pastures) for several years now with excellent pregnancy results, which mirror the high fertility test scores via Breeding Soundness Evaluation prior to bull turn-out.
+Most bulls are born in May and are ready to breed by the next summer (mid-July through August) at about 14-1/2 to 15 months of age.
+Lukefahr Ranch and a growing number of clients have been using such young bulls (either in single-sire pastures or as a cohort of young bulls in multi-sire pastures) for several years now with excellent pregnancy results, which mirror the high fertility test scores via Breeding Soundness Evaluation conducted prior to bull turn-out.
 The photo below exemplifies the high libido level of 7 month-old bulls.

 In past years, our ranch has had good success in selling young, backgrounded bull calves to area ranchers in several states.
-Because of the high demand, we have not had to retain these calves to breeding age.
+Because of the high demand, it has not been necessary to retain these calves to breeding age.
+(Purchasing a young bull also saves money.)
 A STAR bull in one generation will produce daughters with genetics for unsurpassed heat tolerance and drought adaptation.
 This is a wiser investment than buying STAR heifers.
 Previous customers (see Bull Owner Success Stories from the menu area) have been especially pleased when using STAR composite bulls (in the form of corrective matings) on Beefmaster, Brangus and Santa Gertrudis purebred and crossbred type cows.
 The female offspring develop into mature cows with considerably smaller frame and moderate body size, and are not excessive in flesh, bone or milk production in addition to being heat tolerant and drought adapted.